 While some people love floor sleeping, it’s not recommended for every person to forgo a mattress and start sleeping on the ground.

 - Individuals with limited mobility: Getting down onto the ground and climbing up after sleeping is difficult for individuals with low mobility.

 - Individuals with preexisting conditions: Sleeping on the ground is painful and causes achy joints, especially if the person struggles with skeletal or muscular conditions such as arthritis, scoliosis, or osteoporosis.

-- Cold sleepers: Sleeping on the floor is cold as it is, but sleepers with anemia, diabetes, or hyperthyroidism are prone to being cold.
-Even with warm blankets, floor sleeping leaves cold sleepers at an increased risk of sickness.
+- Cold sleepers: Sleeping on the floor is cold as it is, but sleepers with anemia, diabetes, or hyperthyroidism are naturally prone to being cold.
+Even with warm blankets, floor sleeping leaves cold sleepers at an increased risk of feeling colder.

-- Elderly people: With age, the immune system gets weaker, mobility decreases, and individuals at risk of developing different health conditions.
-Ground sleeping is hard on older adults as getting onto the floor is challenging and they’re more likely to get cold and sick compared to younger people.
+- Elderly people: With age, the immune system gets weaker andmobility decreases, which puts individuals at risk of developing different health conditions.
+Ground sleeping is hard on older adults as getting onto the floor is challenging and they’re more likely to get cold compared to younger people.

 - Side sleepers: Firm surfaces, such as the hard floor, aren’t recommended for side sleepers because it results in poor spinal alignment, achiness, and pressure build-up on the hips and shoulders.

 Ditch Floor Sleeping, Try a Firm Mattress and Foundation

 If you want the benefits of floor sleeping without the disadvantages of the cold, dusty ground, we recommend trying the Amerisleep AS1 and AS2 mattresses.
 They’re our firmest mattresses and provide a sturdy, flat surface for back and stomach sleepers.